Chasen-Jeffries/Olson-s-Bandits-ABM/README.md

-# Dynamics of Olson's Model: An ABM Exploration
+# **🌐 Dynamics of Olson's Model: An ABM Exploration**

-## Overview
+## **🔍 Overview**
-"Dynamics of Olson's Model: An ABM Exploration" is an Agent-Based Model (ABM) simulation implemented in NetLogo.
-It's designed to simulate Mancur Olson's Roving vs. Stationary Bandits Theory.
-The simulation aims to explore the dynamics of the model and see if they align with Olson's theoretical outcomes, focusing on wealth distribution and behavior of bandits under different conditions.
+Explore the intricate dynamics of political and economic behavior with **Dynamics of Olson's Model: An ABM Exploration**.
+Our simulation, developed in NetLogo, offers an immersive dive into Mancur Olson's Roving vs. Stationary Bandits Theory, providing a unique lens to view wealth distribution and bandit behavior in varying conditions.

-## Features
-- Simulation of Roaming (Roam) and stationary (Stat) bandits with distinct behaviors.
-- Dynamic wealth accumulation and taxation system for bandits and patches.
-- Investment opportunities for bandits and self-investment by patches.
-- Conflict resolution mechanics between bandits based on various factors.
-- Visualization tools to observe wealth distribution and movements.

-## Getting Started

-### Prerequisites
-- NetLogo 6.3.0 or later

-### Installation
-1. Clone the repository or download the source code.
-2. Open the `.nlogo` file using NetLogo.

-### Running the Simulation
-1. Set the initial parameters using the NetLogo interface.
-2. Press the 'setup' button to initialize the environment.
-3. Press the 'go' button to start the simulation.
-Adjust parameters, pause and resume as needed.
+## **📚 Olson's Model: Key Theories**
+Olson's theory postulates two types of bandits - roving and stationary.
+Roving bandits plunder wealth without concern for the long-term consequences, while stationary bandits act with less myopically, balancing their plundering (taxation) with the welfare of the taxed.
+This model offers a nuanced view of governance, economy, and societal interactions, setting the stage for our simulation.

-## Model Description
+## **📊 Model Description**

-### Agents
+Our ABM simulation vividly brings to life the behaviors and decisions of both roaming and stationary bandits:
-- **Bandits**: Agents representing either roaming (Roam) or stationary (Stat) bandits, each with unique attributes like wealth, strength, and taxation rate.
+- **Agents**: Representing roving and stationary bandits, each with unique strategies and impacts on their territories.

-### Patches
-- Represents territories with their own wealth, growth rates, and the ability to invest in themselves, enhancing their value over time.
+- **Patches**: Simulating territories that bandits interact with, each possessing distinct wealth and growth potential.

+## **🌟 Scenarios**
-### Dynamics
+### Baseline Scenario
-- **Roaming Bandits (Roam)**: Focus on moving to wealthier patches for taxation.
-- **Stationary Bandits (Stat)**: Stay in a territory to tax and potentially invest in it.
+A foundational setting where bandits operate under default parameters, establishing a benchmark for behavior and wealth distribution.

-### Key Procedures
+### [Additional Scenarios]
-- **setup**: Initializes the simulation environment.
+Detail Specific Scenarios conditions and modifications to explore different 'What If' Scenarios based on Olson's theory.

+## **💡 Analysis**
+Our simulation generates rich data, allowing for a comprehensive analysis of bandit strategies, wealth distribution, and territorial dynamics.
+It's a powerful tool for understanding the practical ramifications of theoretical models in political economics.

+## **🚀 Future Model Updates**
+Looking ahead, we plan to introduce more complexity into our simulation to further test and challenge Olson's theory:
-- **go**: Main loop managing bandit and patch actions.
+- **Enhanced Decision-Making Algorithms**: For more sophisticated bandit behavior and interactions.
-- **bandit-action**: Defines the actions of bandits each tick.
-- **patch-action**: Manages patch growth and investment.
+- **Complex Territorial Dynamics**: Introducing more nuanced growth and investment opportunities for territories.

-## Analysis
-The simulation provides a breadth of data to analyze all aspects, including understanding the relationships between variables and outcomes.
-This data can be instrumental in studying the efficacy of different bandit strategies and their impact on wealth accumulation and territorial control.

-## License
-[Insert license info here]
+- **Deeper Economic Variables**: To simulate a broader range of economic factors and their impact on the model.